MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/videos.md

 ms.reviewer: v-brycho
 ---

-# How-to videos for Dynamics 365 Layout
+# How-to videos for Dynamics 365 LayoutMMM

 Watch these short videos to get up and running with [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)].